niravnmore/softskills_assignment/README.md

 **What is Etiquette?**
 - Etiquette is a formal set of rules or a code of conduct that is followed in professional or social life.
 - Our behaviour or mannerism changes as per the situation and as per the company we have.
 It is an automatic process.
-- It is important to present ourself at office in a certain way.
+- It is important to present yourself at the office in a certain way.

 **WorkStation Etiquette**
 - Workstation should remain clean and organised.
-- Make use of Dustbin.
+- Make use of the Dustbin.
 - Make sure stationary items are kept at proper place.
 - Restrict to official phone calls.
 - Do not disturb your neighbours.